eliranwong/ChromeOSLinux/development/AndroidStudioFlutter.md

 > flutter doctor --android-licenses

-20) To have a final check, run:
+20) At this point, you should be able to create a new flutter project in Android Studio and test your project with your chromebook directly.
+To have a final check, run:

 > flutter doctor

-With steps above, you should be able to create a new flutter project in Android Studio and test your project with your chromebook directly.
+[Optional]

+You may encounter the following warning:

+dpkg: warning: parsing file '/var/lib/dpkg/status' near line 57 package 'android-studio': missing 'Maintainer' field

+To get rid of this warning:

+1) Run

+> sudo nano /var/lib/dpkg/status

+2) Use "ctrl + shift + -" key combination to go to line 57

+3) Enter "Maintainer: "

+3) Save the file (ctrl + o + enter) and exit (ctrl + x)